VoliJS/NestedReact/README.md

 https://github.com/Volicon/backbone.nestedTypes

 # Usage
 It's packed as single UMD, thus grab the module which is appropriate for you.
-So far, there are two of them, one for raw backbone, and one for backbone.nestedTypes.
+So far, there are two of them, one for raw backbone, and one for `backbone.nestedTypes`.

 First one depends on `react` and `backbone`, so if you're using Chaplin or Marionette you will probably need to pass appropriate module instead of `backbone`.
 Don't hesitate to replace module name in the beginning of the file, or use raw factory function from `src/glue.js`.

-If you're using NestedTypes, you need NestedTypes to require appropriate framework.
+If you're using `NestedTypes`, you need `NestedTypes` to require appropriate framework.
 Report a bug if something goes wrong, we like when someone share our passion for technology and quite fast in response.

 # Features
 ## Use React components as Backbone View